A Parents' Guide

 These facts serve to underline the crucial importance of ensuring the quality and effectiveness of what is experienced and taught at primary school.

-To ensure the best possible education for our young people the Department of Education introduced a New Curriculum in 1971 which was reviewed in 1999.
+To ensure the best possible education for our young people the Department of Education introduced a New Curriculum in 1971 which was reviewed in 1999 and is under review again at th minute.

 S.N.
 Iorball Sionnaigh has adapted the curriculum to suit the needs of the children in this area.
 Each class has its own detailed plan of work.